07 December 2022

 - Three-pole Powerpact QB, QD, QG, QJ breakers are not marked for single phase use.

-- Three pole legacy breakers are not marked for single-phase use but most are not.
+- Some three-pole legacy breakers are marked for single-phase use but most are not.
 Check the label for marking.